harshitagarwal2/Data-Structures-and-Algorithms-146/README.md

   * Binary Search Trees
   * Hash Tables with Chaining

-### The solutions contains solution to certain problems faced in our lifes and how these data structures and algorithms can help
-in solving those problems in an efficient way
+#### The solutions contains solution to certain problems faced in our lifes and how these data structures and algorithms can help in solving those problems in an efficient way

   * Hospital Patient Scheduling Problem
   * Building your own search engine.
-  * Qptimizing the queries and search results.
+  * Optimizing the queries and search results with Binary Trees
+  * Facebook's Friend List using Hash Tables